adaptris/interlok-docs-legacy/pages/ui/ui-saved-configs.md

 summary: The saved configs list allows you to easily save and re-open adapter configurations.
 ---

+{% include note.html content="The save config function has been limited from version 3.7.0.
+You cannot save to it anymore.
+Please use [Save Config Project](ui-saved-config-projects.html) instead." %}

 ## Getting Started ##

 To navigate to the saved config modal, you use the Saved Config button from the top navigation bar.